dferry795/PTM-Analysis-Workflow/README.md

 To run filter_IDR_by_PS.py, include the required arguments "-p path/phase_separation.file -d path/MutFreq_in_IDR.file" and optional argument "-o path/output.file".
 The output file of filter_IDR_by_PS.py is in data/ directory as ***MutFreq_in_IDR_and_PS.csv***

-## Fourth: Plot Mutation Frequency

-## Fifth: Plotting IDR along with mutations
+## Fourth: Plotting IDR along with mutations

-## Sixth: Using Chimera to plot 3-dimensionality
+## Fifth: Using Chimera to plot 3-dimensionality